quad-indent/retro-text-engine/README.md

 If you're looking for resources on how to use the engine, best head over to [my wiki page](https://github.com/Jan-bog/oldtimey-rpg-engine/wiki)!

 Also, head over to the [releases page](https://github.com/Jan-bog/oldtimey-rpg-engine/releases), download the latest release, unzip it, and begin editing!
 To launch your project, simply launch oldtimey_rpg_engine.exe!

+## Acknowledgements

+Many, many thanks to [Boann](https://stackoverflow.com/a/26227947) over at Stack Overflow for their class that I incorporated into the engine, that makes it infinitely easier to compute equations that are passed as a String